awesome-workshop/collaborative-work-gitlab/episodes/02-undoing-locally.md

 Not familiar with NANO?
 Here's a cheatsheet if needed: https://www.nano-editor.org/dist/latest/cheatsheet.html

-Or change it as instructed in the [git config documentation](https://git-scm.com/book/en/v2/Appendix-C:-Git-Commands-Setup-and-Config).
+Or change the default editor as instructed in the [git config documentation](https://git-scm.com/book/en/v2/Appendix-C:-Git-Commands-Setup-and-Config).

 If you are happy with the commit message, just hit Ctrl-X to exit and you will get a confirmation message of your commit.
 If you want to change the message, just edit it, hit Ctrl-X and confirm with Y.